hanabi/hanabi.github.io/misc/2-player.md

 ### The Flush Save

 - This convention only applies to variants with a black suit.
 - Normally, black 3 and black 4 are saved with a black color clue.
-However, if try to save a black 3 or black 4 like this when it is in a player's slot 1, then will interpret it as a _Flush Clue_ and will misplay it.
+However, if you try to save a black 3 or black 4 with a color when it is in a player's slot 1, then they will interpret it as a _Flush Clue_ and will misplay it.
 - Thus, when players are in this situation, they must save using number.
 Any number 3 or number 4 clue given to a slot 1 card must be treated as a potential save on a black 3 or a black 4, respectively.

 ### The Dark Chop Move